mturley/react-static-hello-world/README.md

 It is probably a good idea to, in a temporary directory, run `react-static create` and select `typescript`, then compare the results with this repo to see if anything is out of date.
 Maybe upgrade dependencies to any new versions you see in that package.json.

+You can see the changes I made after the initial `react-static create` by comparing with the `initial-template` tag of this repo: https://github.com/mturley/react-static-hello-world/compare/initial-template...main

 # Developing

 ```sh